 (i) Terms and conditions of transactions with the related parties:

-(a) Transactions with the state governments and entities controlled by the Government of India are carried out at market terms on arms- length basis (except subordinate debts received from Central Government at concessional rate) through a transparent price discovery process against open tenders, except in a few cases of procurement of spares/services from Original Equipment Manufacturers (OEMs) for proprietary items on single tender basis due to urgency, compatibility or other reasons.
-Such single tender procurements are also done through a process of negotiation with prices benchmarked against available price data of same/similar items.
+are carried out at market terms on arms- length basis (except subordinate debts received from Central Government at concessional rate) through a transparent price discovery process against open tenders, except in a few cases of procurement of spares/ services from Original Equipment

-(c) Outstanding Short Term Loan of ' 60.00 crore was granted to LTHPL on 27.03.2023 at the rate of 8.32% p.a. compounded annually.
+(c) Outstanding Short-Term Loan of ' 19.53 crore was granted to BSUL during FY 2024-25 at the rate 8.47 % p.a. compounded annually.

 (f) Contributions to post-employment benefit plans are net of refunds from trusts.

-(ii) Commitment towards further investments in the Subsidiary Companies and Joint Venture companies are
+(ii) Commitment towards further investments in the Subsidiary Companies and Joint Ventures/Associate companies are disclosed at Note 34(3).

-10. Disclosures Under Ind AS-19" Employee Benefits":
+10. Disclosures Under Ind AS-19 " Employee Benefits":

 (A) Defined Contribution Plans-

 (ii) Employees Defined Contribution Superannuation Scheme (EDCSS): The scheme has been created for providing pension benefits to employees.
 As per the scheme, each employee contributes @ 5% of Basic Pay and Dearness Allowance.
 The company contributes to the extent of balance available after deducting employers' contribution to Provident Fund, contribution to Gratuity Trust and REHS Trust, from the amount worked out @ 30% of the Basic Pay and DA.
-The Scheme is managed by the LIC of India.
-Expense recognised during the year towards EDCSS are ' 96.89 Crore (Previous year ' 98.13 Crore).
+The Scheme is managed through Life Insurance Corporation (LIC) of India / NPS.
+Expense recognised during the year towards EDCSS are ' 77.04 Crore (Previous year ' 84.80 Crore).

 (B) Defined Benefit Plans- Company has following defined post-employment benefit obligations :